Tripping over logs: A story of Unity - Part 1

 }

-Note the constructor for logger and the interface and class below.
-The reason this is powerful is if I wanted to change this to output to the console I could spin up a new class, and just change the constructor for logger, as in below:
+Note the logger constructor and the interface/class below.
+The reason this is powerful is that if I wanted to change this to output to the console, I could spin up a new class and just change the constructor for logger, as shown below:

 class Program